Featured Pathways

 Arien Afsarpour is an engineer with seven years' of experience in designing and integrating hydrogen fuel cell and battery systems.
 He has supported and delivered projects across a variety of scales, from drones to sports cars.
 He has also worked in the fuel cell industry, providing insight into the practicalities of compressed hydrogen storage and its use in fuel cells.

-There are no available videos from "Arien Afsarpour"
+There are no available Videos from "Arien Afsarpour"